henkelmax/enhanced-groups/readme.md

 `/autojoingroup set <id> [password]` - Sets your auto join group (For internal use only)

 `/autojoingroup remove` - Removes your auto join group

+### Forced Group Types

+If `force_group_type` is enabled in the config, players won't be able to create groups with a different type.
+All created groups will be of the type specified in the config.
+This will be useful for servers that used the global `open_groups` config option in older versions of Simple Voice Chat.

+**Note**: Forced group types will only be applied to groups that are created with the GUI in Simple Voice Chat.
+It does not apply to any of the commands provided by this mod.
+If you don't want regular players to be able to use these commands, you can set the permission levels in the config to a higher value.

+Possible config values are `OFF`, `NORMAL`, `OPEN` and `ISOLATED`.

 ## Config Options